 - The supervisor will make the hiring decisions and will contact you for an interview.

-- If you are the selected candidate, the supervisor will complete the bottom portion of the Student Assistant Application, and you will need to visit the Library Personnel Office with the proper documents for completing necessary paperwork, prior to starting work.
+- If you are the selected candidate, the supervisor will complete the upper portion of the Student Assistant Application, and you will need to visit the Library Personnel Office with the proper documents for completing necessary paperwork, prior to starting work.

 Potential Employing Departments